 A. The USDOT Research Hub is a searchable database of USDOT-sponsored research, development, and technology project records.
 The database acts as a central repository for information on active and recently completed projects from nine USDOT Operating Administrations and the Office of the Secretary, providing a comprehensive account of the Department's research portfolio at the project level.

 Q. What is an ORCID and how do I create one?

 A. ORCID stands for Open Researcher and Contributor ID.
+You can create your own ORCID in a couple of minutes at https://orcid.org/.
 ORCID.org provides a registry of persistent unique identifiers for researchers and scholars and automating linkages to research objects such as publications, grants, and patents.
 Registration is free and takes about 5 minutes.
 A quick overview is provided on the by NTL on creating an ORCID.
 You can find more information about ORCID in the User section at http://support.orcid.org/knowledgebase.